insiyau/ai-stylist/README.md

 ## LLM Integration

-For production use, you'll need to implement the actual LLM API integration.
-The current codebase includes a mock implementation that simulates responses.

-### Recommended LLM Options:
+### Current setup:

-1. **OpenAI GPT-4o**
+1. **gpt-image-1**
-   - Excellent multimodal capabilities (understanding images and generating text)
+   - One of the best image generation models; used for the visualization feature
    - Strong fashion knowledge base
-   - Implementation: Use the OpenAI API with the gpt-4o model
+   - Implementation: Use the OpenAI API with the `gpt-image-1` model

 2. **Anthropic Claude 3.7 Sonnet**
    - Advanced multimodal capabilities